Relationship Addiction Defined

 Relationships And Depression

-Once someone has become addicted or depends on something to feel good or to feel normal, he or she can experience withdrawal like symptoms or even depression.
-In the case of love addiction, someone who is off and on with someone may feel extremely lonely or depressed.
-The lack of chemicals produced from the highs and lows when apart from their significant other can cause someone to crave them even more.
+Once someone has become addicted or depends on something to feel good or to feel normal, he or she can experience withdrawal-like symptoms or even depression.
+In the case of love addiction, someone who is off and on with another may feel extremely lonely or depressed.
+The lack of chemicals when apart from their significant other can cause someone to crave them even more.
 Constantly feeling disappointed or resentful can easily create low moods and impact someone’s self-esteem.
-In response, someone can develop negative relationship beliefs, or increase substance abuse to try and numb the pain.
+In response, someone can develop negative relationship beliefs or increase substance abuse to try and numb the pain.

 Ready To Get Help?

 If you or a loved one goes from one unhealthy relationship to another and has exhibited one or more of the traits listed above, know you can get help.
-Facing any addiction is challenging, but can be done with the right support and medications.
-Since other problems can exist underneath relationship addiction, it is important to get to the root so he or she can form healthy bonds.
-Additionally, combining harmful substances with unhealthy relationship patterns will only wreak havoc on someone’s mental and emotional health.
+Facing any addiction is challenging, but it can be done with the right support and medications.
+Since other problems can exist underneath relationship addiction, it is important to get to the root so that the individual in question can form healthy bonds.
+Additionally, combining harmful substances with unhealthy relationship patterns will only wreak havoc on mental and emotional health.